jamarphi/pen_engine/README.md

 double x = 0.0, y = 0.0;
 pen::Pen::GetMousePos(&x, &y);

+When using pen::Pen::GetMousePos for mobile a vector of type std::vector<pen::Tap*>* is returned.
+If multi touch is used this vector could have more than one touch that may need to be handled.

-The cursor can be hidden or shown using pen::Pen::MakeMouseHidden or pen::Pen::MakeMouseShow respectively.
+The cursor can be hidden using pen::Pen::MakeMouseHidden or shown using pen::Pen::MakeMouseShow.

 The cursor position can be checked to see if it is still within your application window using pen::Pen::WindowActive.